Skip to main content

 Employee insurance benefits are mandatory for those employed in the Netherlands, with employers responsible for paying the related premiums.
 Key employee insurance schemes include:

-• Sick Leave Benefits (ZW): Employers are required to continue paying a minimum of 70% of an employee’s salary during the first two years of sickness.
-After 104 weeks, the employee may transition to the WIA for disability benefits.
+• Sick Leave Benefits: Employers are required to continue paying at least 70% of wages during the first two years of sickness, subject to the statutory rules and any more favorable CAO terms.

 Mandatory Health Insurance